awsdocs/nice-dcv-admin-guide/doc_source/manage-start.md

 ## Starting the NICE DCV Server on Linux<a name="manage-start-linux"></a>

-Use the following procedure to manually start the NICE DCV server using the command line\.
+Manually start the NICE DCV server using the command line\.

 **To start the NICE DCV server on Linux**
 Use the following commands: